doomtrinity/UEClassPrefixRename/README.md

 class
            AMyActor : public AActor // new line, bad!
 this is needed by the program in order to detects classes to be renamed.
 Also, the name of .h file must be the same of .cpp file.
 Files that don’t fulfill these rules will just simply be copied without being renamed, still these files could be refactored if references to other renamed classes are in there.
-- `<ignorelistFile>` is an absolute path to a simple text file where you have to put all headers of the classes you want to ignore, one per line, e.g.
+- `<ignorelistFile>` is an absolute path (should be wrapped in double quotes) to a simple text file where you have to put all headers of the classes you want to ignore, one per line, e.g.
 ShooterGame.h
 ShooterEngine.h